Best IFTTT Compatible Home Security Systems of 2025

 Ring cameras

 Outside of cameras, Ring Alarm leaves a bit to be desired.
 First of all, it doesn’t have an actual smoke detector.
 It sells only a monitor that listens for the siren in your smoke alarm or carbon monoxide detector.
 We also had a tough time connecting all of the equipment to our Wi-Fi when installing our system.
-But we loved the motion detector because it uses patented technology to avoid sending an alert when our dog walks by.
-Basically, it can tell how big of an object is moving.
+But we loved the motion detector because it only sends relevant notifications, like when a package is delivered, and ignores minor movements, such as our dog walking by.

 Although Ring integrates really well with Amazon Alexa, it’s a bit lacking in terms of its home automation capabilities.
 Using IFTTT, you can set only two triggers for your Ring Alarm security system.
-In comparison, abode lets you use 10 triggers to automate your home, and the Google Nest Thermostat alone offers four triggers.
+In comparison, abode lets you use 10 triggers to automate your home, and our next pick, Arlo, has five.

 With just two triggers, you can automate your home with Ring only based on someone ringing your video doorbell and someone walking in front of your video doorbell.
-It still doesn’t support Ring Alarm’s other home security products.
+But you can use Alexa’s home automation capabilities to make up for it.
+We created a series of routines, such as turning off all the lights when we go to bed and disarming the system when we arrive home.

 The Ring Video Doorbell